ANAT SC 2109 - Biology and Development of Human Tissues

 Semester 1 primary exams will be held from late June to early July.
 The exam timetable is available mid May.

-For Biology and Development of Human Tissues the practical exam will be held during Swot Vac in the computer suites,
+For Biology and Development of Human Tissues the practical exam will be held on campus, and may be scheduled in the week prior to The University's official examination period.

-The theory exam will be held at the Adelaide Showgrounds, Wayville during the examination period.
+The theory exam will be held at the Adelaide Showgrounds, Wayville during the official examination period.

 SEMESTER 1 REPLACEMENT/ ADDITIONAL ASSESSMENT